jump-dev/Convex.jl/docs/src/faq.md

 For usage questions, please contact us via the
 [Julia Discourse](https://discourse.julialang.org/c/domain/opt).
-If you're running into bugs or have feature requests, please use the [Github Issue Tracker](https://github.com/JuliaOpt/Convex.jl/issues).
+If you're running into bugs or have feature requests, please use the [GitHub Issue Tracker](https://github.com/JuliaOpt/Convex.jl/issues).

 How does Convex.jl differ from JuMP?